Statistical properties of dynamics. Introduction to the functional analytic approach: Convergence to equilibrium and mixing

 and

-Now we prove that expanding maps are mixing (see also Appendix \ref{mixsec} for the classical definition of mixing).
-Iterating a zero average density, eventually all of its positive part gets annihilated with the negative part, and the iterates goes to zero in $L^{1}$.
-Later we will see that the speed of convergence of this limit is exponential.
+If the dynamics has some mixing properties we expect that iterating a zero average density its positive part gets annihilated with the negative part and the iterates will eventually converge to zero in some sense.

+This can be expressed more in general for Markov operators and the general definition will be useful to treat deterministic and random dynamical systems with the same tools and general results.